teamdigitale/teamdigitale.governo.it/en/projects/designers.md

   - period: June 2018
     title: ASO (App Store Optimisation) Guide
     desc: Tools for publishing and distributing an app on the App Store and Google Play
     status: todo
+  - period: June 2018
+    title: User Interface design kit
+    desc: A new UI kit for the public sector websites with new and redesigned components
+    status: todo
+  - period: June 2018
+    title: Bootstrap 4 web toolkit
+    desc: Complete coverage for the new UI kit components, built with Bootstrap library
+    status: todo
 ---